Unconvincing Wallabies beat Uruguay 45-10 at Rugby World Cup

-OITA, Japan (AP) — Tevita Kuridrani and Dane Haylett-Petty crossed for two tries each in a 45-10 win over Uruguay on Saturday that did little to enhance confidence in Australia’s title credentials at the Rugby World Cup.
+Cheika, who was voted coach of the year in 2015 after guiding Australia to the final, hasn’t had the same consistency with the Wallabies since.

+The Australians were nine points down against Fiji before coming back to win in Sapporo, and were down 26-8 against Wales before clawing their way back to within one point near the finish.

-Expected to win comfortably, the Wallabies handicapped themselves with some lazy tackling technique against a highly committed if over-matched Uruguay lineup, some poor tactical and scrum options and conceding a one-man advantage for 20 of the first 40 minutes.
+Expected to win comfortably on Saturday, the Wallabies handicapped themselves with some lazy tackling technique against a highly committed if over-matched Uruguay lineup, some poor tactical and scrum options and conceding a one-man advantage for 20 of the first 40 minutes.

-The Australians led 19-3 at halftime despite the two yellow cards for high tackles.
-Lock Adam Coleman was yellow-carded for a high hit on fullback Rodrigo Silva in the 14th minute, and blindside flanker Lukhan Salakaia-Loto got 10 minutes in the sin-bin for a high shot in the 29th.
+The Australians led 19-3 at halftime despite the two yellow cards for high tackles for lock Adam Coleman in the 14th and blindside flanker Lukhan Salakaia-Loto in the 29th.

+Four tries in the second half put the result beyond doubt before Uruguay got a late consolation try.

-In and around that, tries to wingers Haylett-Petty in the 6th and to 19-year-old Jordan Petaia, who scored with his second touch in test rugby, in the 24th gave Australia a 14-3 lead.
+Tevita Kuridrani and Dane Haylett-Petty finished with a pair each after crossing in each half, and 19-year-old Jordan Petaia scored with his second touch in test rugby.
+He scored Australia’s second try in the 24th, and provided the last pass for Kuridrani’s first try.

-And despite the disadvantage, center Kuridrani scored Australia’s third try in the 31st after Michael Hooper turned over the Uruguay ball.

 Cheika made a lot of changes after the loss to Wales, wanting to give all the players in the squad some game time.
 Petaia and young prop Taniela Tupouto were playing for the first time.